A1darbek/ayder/README.md

 ## Performance

-All benchmarks use real network (not loopback).
-Numbers are real, not marketing.
+All benchmarks below are run over real network (not loopback).
+Commands and full outputs are included.

 ### Production Benchmark: 3-Node Cluster (Real Network)